 NetEx/eFT was designed to make file transfer very easy for all types of users.
-Much of the simplicity comes through the use of default qualifier values.
+Much of the simplicity comes from the use of default qualifier values.
 Although SEND and RECEIVE have several qualifiers associated with them, defaults can be set up to operate most of the time for most users.
-Therefore, the majority of users seldom need to modify the qualifier values.
+Therefore, most users seldom need to modify the qualifier values.
 On the other hand, changing the value of a SEND or RECEIVE qualifier is simple.